-On the political life-track, Brother has extensive experience in political activism.
+On the political life-track, Brother was experienced in political activism.
 In the 1980s he organized and participated in many political protests.
-He has taught courses on Civil Disobedience, anti-Nuclear issues, political activism, and on other courses to teach people how to participate in social change.
-Brother has been a guest lecturer at the University of Iowa on political topics ranging from Pro-Life issues to criticism of U.S. government policies.
+He taught courses on Civil Disobedience, anti-Nuclear issues, political activism, and on other courses to teach people how to participate in social change.
+Brother was a guest lecturer at the University of Iowa on political topics ranging from Pro-Life issues to criticism of U.S. government policies.

 When Brother was flirting with liberals he was on the National Committee of the Citizen’s Party and the Iowa Coordinator for the Sonia Johnson for President campaign for the 1984 Presidential election cycle.
 He also knew people in the infamous Acorn, Weather Underground, and other unsavory people.
 During those years he was investigated by both the FBI and the Secret Service.
 Nothing came of those investigations, however.